aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### How can I add standard library logging attributes to a log record?

-The Python standard library log records contains a [large set of attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes){target="_blank"}, however only a few are included in Powertools Logger log record by default.
+The Python standard library log records contains a [large set of attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes){target="_blank"}, however only a few are included in Powertools for AWS Lambda (Python) Logger log record by default.

 You can include any of these logging attributes as key value arguments (`kwargs`) when instantiating `Logger` or `LambdaPowertoolsFormatter`.